BernardChan/Slack/assumptions.md

 - Assume that not having a channel owner is fine

 ## `channels_create()`
-- Assume that user joins channel immediately becomes channel owner and a member
+- Assume that user joins channel immediately and becomes channel owner and a member

 ## `search()`
 - Assume that search() is case sensitive